MTA111/Nuki-Vega/README.md

 ### Configuration:
 * Go to Settings -> Devices & Services
 * The integration should automatically discover you Nuki lock.
 You Should see a new Discovered Device, just click on "Configure" to configure it.
-  * If no look was discovered, and you know the Nuki's BT address, you can try to add it manually by clicking on "Add Integration"
+  * If no lock was discovered, and you know the Nuki's BT address, you can try to add it manually by clicking on "Add Integration"
 * Select a Device Name and Client Type
 * Enable pairing mode on the Nuki lock by holding down the button on the Nuki Smart Lock for 5 seconds until the LED ring is permanently glowing.
 * Select "Pair device automatically"